 - Make sure you’re using standard AA alkaline or lithium batteries depending on if you’re inserting them in the display or the sensor.
 It may be tempting to use heavy-duty or rechargeable batteries so that you don’t have to worry about replacing the battery all the time, but this is not suggested.
 The unit will get enough battery power from these standard batteries used.
 Just make sure you always have backup batteries available to ensure you always have enough power.

-After all that, if the system is still not working properly or has stopped working altogether, then you can move on to the next step, which would be a hard reset.
+After all, if the system is still not working properly or has stopped working altogether, you can move on to the next step, which would be a hard reset.
 Every AcuRite weather station has the capability of being reset, but just like with any other technology, each model may have a few steps that vary from each other.
 So below, we have broken down the hard reset steps for a few of the most popular models.

 Hard Reset For Iris